Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 • Self-custody.
 A mantra repeated by crypto investors is "Not your keys, not your coins."
 This comes from the idea that the only way to guarantee ownership of your Cardano is to own the private key — which isn't the case when you hold on an exchange.

 • Security.
 Cardano and cryptocurrency wallets vary greatly in their features and security.
-For the most secure experience, consider purchasing a hardware wallet , which is usually a small USB device that keeps your private keys offline at all times for an extra layer of security.
+For the most secure experience, consider purchasing a hardware wallet, which is usually a small USB device that keeps your private keys offline at all times for an extra layer of security.

 • Staking.
 Cardano makes it straightforward to stake your ADA in its specialist Daedalus or Yoroi wallets.
 If you don't want to download 1 of these 2 specialist wallets, you can use a multi-coin desktop or mobile wallet for ADA instead.

 • Web3 apps.
-While Cardano has been a bit late to the DeFi party, it did roll out a few decentralised exchanges (DEXs) such as SundaeSwap and AdaSwap.
+While Cardano has been a bit late to the DeFi party, it did roll out a few decentralized exchanges (DEXs) such as SundaeSwap and AdaSwap.
 NFT projects have been launched on Cardano, including Spacebudz and Chilled Kongs that can be purchased via CNFT and other marketplaces.

 • Cheap transaction fees.
 Transacting on Cardano is significantly cheaper than on another major smart contract platform like Ethereum.
 You can transact on Cardano for the equivalent of mere cents while you'll spend at least a few dollars to transact on Ethereum.